Costa RicaCosta Rica

 Annual Rainfall: Up to 195 inches

-Weather can be unpredictable with clouds rolling in at a moment's notice, obscuring Arenal's near-perfect cone.
+Weather, as in much of Costa Rica, is unpredictable with clouds rolling in at a moment's notice, obscuring Arenal's near-perfect cone.
+Increase your odds with a visit during the dry season.

 Activities: